webaware/easy-digital-downloads-free-link/readme.txt

 Replace the add-to-cart button in Easy Digital Downloads with a direct link to the download file when the product is free and has only one file.
 This only works when the file is an external link to a web-accessible file.

 For archive pages on the [Shop Front theme](http://wordpress.org/themes/shop-front), the cart icon is replaced with a download icon and direct download link.

+Want to see it in action?
+Check out [my shop](http://shop.webaware.com.au/) -- it's running this plugin.

 == Installation ==